A little white church in the mist

 I had to combine several images to get the dramatic sky and retain the colors on the hillside.
 This maybe why I started in June telling you about Tamworth and Chocorua that lie a few miles to the other side of that hill… Well a few miles over that-a-way…

 Here is a link to my little white church article from 2012 and what you can get when the weather cooperates.
-I was sort of happy (but not really) and I headed back towards Tamworth but I had an urge to take the mountain road over the hill which is to the right of this picture.
+I was sort of happy (but not really) and I headed back towards Tamworth but I had an urge to take the mountain road over the hill which is to the right of this picture above.
+You can almost see a line in the trees and that is the road I took.

 Mountain road mist and barns